FraTesta/experimental_ws/src/assignment1/README.md

 - _Map_:  was defined simply with two parameters indicating the maximum dimension along the x and y axes (__Xmax__ and __Ymax__ in the _Navigation_ code) which is sufficent since it is just a 2D map .
 No obstacles have been added since it was not required to implement an obstacle avoidance algorithm.

 Regarding the _FSM_ was necessary to add some constraints which consist of :
 When ther robot is in a SLEEP mode it cannot do anything utill the sleeptime is over.
-So even if the _commandManager_ recives a _play_ command from the _speackPerception_ publisher it could not go to _PLAY_ mode.
+So even if the _commandManager_ recives a _play_ command from the _speackPerception_ publisher it could not go to _PLAY_ mode, but as soon as the _commandManager_ returns to the _NORMAL_ state then the _PLAY_ state will be immediately executed.

  Another limitation is that currently is not possible to remain in the _PLAY_ state without first returning to the NORMAL state (for istance sending a _play_ string from _speakPerception_).

 ### Possible improvements:
 - Improve the _getPosition_ node with a drive which is really able to percive pointing gesture positions.
 And maybe move the currently random postion generator in the _commandManager_ node for maintaining the random navigation fiture.